racket/racket/racket/src/cs/README.txt

 should be committed to the Racket repo along with the source-file changes.

+If you're working in a Racket repo checkout, and if you have a working `racket` in your `PATH`, `make derived` in the checkout's top-level directory includes a `make` in this directory.

 If you modify the "thread", "io", or "regexp" layer to add new bindings, you will also need to modify "primitive/kernel.ss" (or, less commonly, one of the other files in "primitive").
 For example,